Below are the different ways that Faculty and Staff can be a part of our programs!

 - The advisor will participate in all trip service, reflection, and cultural activities.

-- The advisor must be accessible to trip leaders to provide mentorship and facilitate leadership development.
+- The advisor must connect to the trip leaders on a daily basis to provide mentorship and facilitate leadership development.

 - The advisor should communicate and collaborate effectively with trip leaders and with community organization representatives.